|About the Aerotropolis|

 The rapid expansion of airport-linked commercial facilities is making today's air gateways anchors of 21st century metropolitan development where distant travelers and locals alike can conduct business, exchange knowledge, shop, eat, sleep, and be entertained without going more than 15 minutes from the airport.
 This functional and spatial evolution is transforming many city airports into airport cities.

 As more and more aviation-oriented businesses are being drawn to airport cities and along transportation corridors radiating from them, a new urban form is emerging—the Aerotropolis—stretching up to 20 miles (30 kilometers) outward from some airports.
-Analogous in shape to the traditional metropolis made up of a central city and its rings of commuter-heavy suburbs, the Aerotropolis consists of an airport city and outlying corridors and clusters of aviation-linked businesses and associated residential development.
+Analogous in shape to the traditional metropolis made up of a central city and its rings of commuter-linked suburbs, the Aerotropolis consists of an airport city and outlying corridors and clusters of aviation-linked businesses and associated residential development that feed off of each other and their accessibility to the airport.
 A number of these clusters such as Amsterdam Zuidas, Las Colinas, Texas, and South Korea's Songdo International Business District have become globally significant airport edge-cities representing planned postmodern urban mega-development in the age of the Aerotropolis.

 A spatially compressed model of the Aerotropolis showing its current and likely future evolution is illustrated below.
-No Aerotropolis will look exactly like this but most will eventually take on similar features, led by newer "greenfield" airports less constrained by decades of prior surrounding development.
-The Aerotropolis is thus much more of a dynamic, forward-looking model than a static, cross-sectional model reflecting historic airport-area development to date.
+No Aerotropolis will look exactly like this but most will eventually take on similar features, led by newer "greenfield" airports on metropolitan peripheries less constrained by decades of prior surrounding development.
+The Aerotropolis is thus much more of a dynamic, forward-looking model than a static, cross-sectional model that often reflects historic airport area development before air commerce played such an important economic role.
+It is likewise more than corridors and clusters of aviation-dependent commercial, industrial, and logistics facilities.
+The aerotropolis also encompasses living urban places that must be designed as appealing environmental and social realms if the model is to achieve its full potential.

-Although most aerotropolis development to date has been organic, spontaneous and haphazard — often spawning congestion and environmental problems — in the future it can be markedly improved through strategic infrastructure and urban planning.
+Although much aerotropolis development to date has been organic — often lacking urban amenities and spawning congestion and environmental problems — in the future it can be markedly improved through strategic infrastructure, business site, and urban planning and design.

-In short, aerotropolis development and sustainable "smart growth" can and should go hand-in-hand.
+The bottom line is that aerotropolis development and "smart urban growth" that is both economically efficient and environmentally-, resident-, visitor-, and worker-friendly, can and should go hand-in-hand.

 John D. Kasarda